Wind Relieving Pose for Kids: Gentle Yoga for Digestion and Connection (Pig Pose)

 Our right leg to chest massages the ascending colon while the left knee to chest massages the descending colon.
 Both knees inward massages the transverse colon as well as both sides.

-Experiment with each variation and see what feels best for your body.
-Encourage your students to develop interoception, which is an internal sense of what is happening in their body (here are sensory processing activities for proprioception and vestibular senses) .
+Experiment with each variation and encourage children to notice how their body feels - this builds interoceptive awareness.
+Interoception is one’s ability to sense what is happening in their body (here are some sensory processing activities that help with proprioception and vestibular sensory awareness).

-Kids who expand their interoceptive sense can better feel when they are hungry, full, hot, cold or thirsty and have more success with self-regulation.
+Kids who expand their interoceptive sense can more easily identify when they are feeling hungry, full, hot, cold or thirsty and have more success with self-regulation.
 Ask children how the pose feels…can they sense the wind moving?

 If lying on your back is uncomfortable or your students are practicing without yoga mats, you can still get some of the benefits of Wind Relieving pose while staying on your feet.